jusufnathanael/tp/docs/UserGuide.md

 Interface (CLI) while retaining the benefits of a Graphical User Interface (GUI).
 If you can type fast, Zoomaster can help fetch useful website links for you quicker than the bookmark function on your browser.
-This user guide will walk you through the features of Zoomaster and ways to input commands to it to access these features.
+This user guide will walk you through the features of Zoomaster and how to input the commands.

 ### Table of Contents
 * [1.
 Quick Start](#quick-start)